node-red/linux-installers/README.md

 bash <(curl -sL https://raw.githubusercontent.com/node-red/linux-installers/master/rpm/update-nodejs-and-nodered)
 ```

-**Note**: This script will automatically add a firewall rule to add port 1880 to the public zone.
+**Note**: This script will optionally add a firewall rule that adds port 1880 to the public zone.
 On a default install this should allow access to Node-RED from outside of the local machine.
+The default is not to do this.

 ### Pi Build